rackerlabs/support-how-to/content/cloud-servers/keep-cloud-serves-up-to-date.md

 3. Run `vim /etc/apt/apt.conf.d/50unattended-upgrades` to open the configuration file.

 4. Any line beginning with "//" will be ignored when the command is run.
-To delete the "//" before the updates line, enter **i** and then press the down arrow to move the cursor to the // to the left of the `${distro\_id}:${distro\_codename}-update;` line.
-Press the **del** key twice to delete the line.
+Delete the "//" before the `${distro\_id}:${distro\_codename}-update;` line.
+To do this, enter "i" on your keyboard, use the directional pad to navigate to the line.
+Press the **del** key twice to delete the "//".

 5. Click the **esc** key, and then enter the keys `:wq` to save the configuration.
 If successful, a message stating that the file was properly written appears.

 6. Use `vim /etc/apt/apt.conf.d/10periodic` to set the desired recurrence time for each of the updates.
-As in the previous step, click the "i" key on your keyboard to once again enter "Insert" mode.
-Use the keys on the your keyboard to navigate to the number between quotes that you wish to change.
-Press the **del** key twice to remove the number.
-Update and then enter the number of times you want the server to update each day.
+Click the "i" key on your keyboard to enter "Insert" mode.
+Use the keys on the your keyboard to navigate to the number between quotes that you want to change.
+Press the **del** key twice to remove the number, and then enter the number of times you want the server to update each day.

-    The following example shows that three of the updates will be done each day, and the `AutocleanInterval` to clean the local download archive will be cleaned every fourteen days:

 6. Click the **esc** key, and then enter the keys `:wq` to save the configuration.
 If successful, a message stating that the file was properly written appears.